-There are currently eleven subjects through which learning is organised for young children in England: English, mathematics, geography, history, science, design technology, art and design, music, a modern foreign language (MFL), computing and physical education.
+There are currently twelve subjects through which learning is organised for young children in England: English, mathematics, geography, history, science, design technology, art and design, music, a modern foreign language (MFL), computing, physical education.

 In addition, PSHE covers personal, social, health, economic, environmental and citizenship education under three core themes:

 - Health and wellbeing